cssinjs/jss/docs/json-api.md

-## JSON API for declaring style sheets.
+# JSON API for declaring style sheets

 JSS is designed to stay as close as possible to the CSS syntax, however there are some exceptions.